 High on the list of best cities to visit, London is a bustling hub of multi-cultural cuisine, varied nightlife and old English history.
 Strangely enough, I haven’t always been a fan.
-It used to be too hectic for me (if that’s you, go here instead!), but over the years it’s quirkiness has won me over and there’s more and more unique ways to see London.
+It used to be too hectic for me (if that’s you, go here instead!), but over the years it’s quirkiness has won me over and there are more and more unique ways to see London.

 Yes, something ridiculous like 18 million tourists flock each year to wave to the Queen at Buckingham Palace, hear the chimes of Big Ben or ride the London Eye.
-But, London has so much more on offer beyond the typical tourist attractions.
+But London has so much more on offer beyond the typical tourist attractions.

-Here’s 5 unique ways to see London…
+Here are 5 unique ways to see London…

 1. Visit a secret bar